jasonroelofs/simple_aws/README.md

 ### Forward Compatibility

 Yes, not Backward, *Forward* compatibility.
-SimpleAWS is complete forward compatible to any changes AWS makes to it's various APIs.
+SimpleAWS is completely forward compatible to any changes AWS makes to it's various APIs.
 It's well known that Amazon's AWS is constantly changing, constantly being updated and added to.
 Unfortunately, there isn't a library out there that lives this truth.
 Either parameters are hard coded, or response